Melocactus matanzanus Léon

 Dwarf Turk's Cap Cactus, Turk's Cap Cactus

-Melocactus matanzanus is a small, perennial, fleshy, globose cactus up to 3.6 inches (9 cm) tall and up to 3.6 inches (9 cm) in diameter.
-On the bright green body there are 8 to 9 (or more) rounded ribs and brownish-gray or white clusters of recurved spines.
+Melocactus matanzanus is a small globose cactus that grows up to 3.6 inches (9 cm) tall and about the same in diameter.
+On the bright green body, there are usually 8 to 9 rounded ribs and brownish-gray or white clusters of recurved spines.
 The central spine is up to 2 inches (5 cm) long, while the 7 to 8 radial spines are up to 2 inches (5 cm) long.
 When the plant has reached a certain age it shows at the growing tip a cephalium, a globose structure covered with white wool and reddish-brown bristles.
-This structure, where the flower buds will form, reaches a height of up to 3.6 inches (9 cm) and up to 2.4 inches (6 cm) in diameter.
-The flowers are carmine and up to 2 inches (5 cm) long and appear in mid-summer.
+This structure, where the flower buds will form, grows up to 3.6 inches (9 cm) tall and up to 2.4 inches (6 cm) in diameter.
+Flowers are rose-pink to carmine, up to 2 inches (5 cm) long and appear in mid-summer.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 30 °F (−1.1 °C).